fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 $ MONGO_URL=mongodb://the_username:the_password@localhost:3456/the_database npm run dev
 ```

 Let's check that the http://localhost:8000/todos returns all todos.
 It should return the two todos we initialized.
-We can and should also use Postman to test the basic functionality of the app such as adding or deleting a todo.
+We can and should use Postman to test the basic functionality of the app, such as adding or deleting a todo.

 ### Persisting data with volumes